By Michael P. Sampson (part 1 of 8)

 A spouse may contend failing to join a trust and beneficiaries may invite their lawsuits and motions to intervene in proceedings or to challenge the family court’s decisions regarding trust assets.
 See Crescenze v.
 Bothe, 4 So.
 3d 31, 32 (Fla.
 2d DCA 2009).

-How may the business entity or trust get out of the family law case?
-In this blog series, we discuss challenges to service of process and jurisdiction that may be available to secure dismissal.
+So, how may the corporation or trust get out of the family law case?
+In this series, we discuss challenges to service of process and jurisdiction that may be available to secure dismissal.

-Due Process: Service of Process and Personal Jurisdiction Over An Entity
+Due Process: Service of Process and Personal Jurisdiction Over A Corporation or Trust

 Service of process and personal jurisdiction are two distinct but related elements of due process protections.
 See Ulloa v.
 CMI, Inc., 133 So.
 3d 914, 919 (Fla.
 2013) (discussing difference between service of process, personal jurisdiction, and subpoena power).
-Both valid service of process and a basis for personal jurisdiction are necessary before an entity can be compelled to answer a claim brought in a Florida family law case.
+Both valid service of process and a basis for personal jurisdiction are necessary before a foreign corporation or trust must answer a claim brought in a Florida family law case.

 The next sections discuss challenges by corporations and trusts to jurisdiction and service of process.